geo-ant/varpro/README.md

 last hundreds of microseconds from the computation e.g. by caching intermediate calculations.
 The crate documentation contains detailed examples.

+## Acknowledgements

+I am grateful to Professor [Dianne P. O'Leary](http://www.cs.umd.edu/~oleary/) and [Bert W. Rust &#10013;](https://math.nist.gov/~BRust/) who published the paper that enabled me to understand varpro and come up with this implementation.
+Professor O'Leary also graciously answered my questions on her paper and some implementation details.

 ## References and Further Reading

 (O'Leary2013) O’Leary, D.P., Rust, B.W.
 Variable projection for nonlinear least squares problems.